TheRealKaup/TheRealKaup/lists/video_games.md

 # Notes

-I write here game reviews, mostly based on narrative and storytelling.
-Sometimes I watch a playthrough of a game rather than actually play it, and I detail what I've done and what I recommend with each entry.

-# Will Watch

-- NieR: Automata
-- Silent Hill
-- Soma
+I review games here with emphasis on narrative and storytelling.
+I default to watching playthroughs rather than actually playing games.
+I revert to playing when the gameplay itself looks appealing, or, when dialogue isn't voiced not there is a creator I like that reads it out loud, or, when I want my full attention on the game.

+I prefer reviewing games shortly after finishing them, which is why games I played before the file aren't reviewd here.

 # S; Exceptional